informalsystems/quint/doc/adr005-type-system.md

 the correctness of a specification's types.
 This ADR proposes a type system to be used for:
 1. Type checking any parsed TNT specification;
-2. Provide type information using the Language Server Protocol (LSP), enabling useful tools such as auto-completion and type hints.
+2. Providing type information using the Language Server Protocol (LSP), enabling useful tools such as auto-completion and type hints.

 ## Context